 Auto insurers penalize inexperience – the less experienced the driver, the higher the rates — because statistically, inexperienced drivers crash – a lot.
 Therefore, young drivers are the riskiest to insure and car insurance rates reflect this risk.

 Of course, most inexperienced drivers are teenagers and those younger than 25.
 So, young drivers pay significantly more, in general, than older drivers.
-Rates are cheapest for drivers in their 40s, 50s and 60s, and then increase slightly at age 70.
+Rates are cheapest for drivers in their 40s, 50s and early 60s.

 Read more: How to get cheap car insurance for young drivers